 The same is true for multiplication and division: we can either use a single value or two arrays:

 a = np.array([1.0, 2.0, 3.0, 4.0]) b = np.array([2.0, 2.0, 2.0, 2.0]) print(a * b) [2., 4., 6., 8.] print(a * 2) [2., 4., 6., 8.] print(a / b) [0.5, 1. , 1.5, 2. ] print(a / 2) [0.5, 1. , 1.5, 2. ]

 We’ve looked at one-dimensional array creation, accessing elements, array manipulation, and the most important mathematical operations on arrays.
 There’s a lot more to learn about NumPy.
 Python Land will soon release a full course on NumPy that covers everything you’d want to know.
-Until then, I recommend to following resources to learn more:
+Until then, I recommend the following resources to learn more: